Can You Sue If You Were Hit By A Car While Jaywalking?

 • If you are walking in a known and marked safety zone and get hit by a car, the driver violates California Vehicle Code 21709.

-• If the driver is suspected to be under the influence of alcohol or drugs
+• If the driver is suspected of being under the influence of alcohol or drugs when the accident occurred, a court will likely deem them at fault.

-• The driver was not obeying traffic laws, such as speeding, running stop signs, or traffic lights.
+• The driver was not obeying traffic laws, such as speeding, running stop signs, or ignoring traffic lights.

 In many cases, it can be difficult to determine whose fault an accident was.
-For this reason, itโ€™s important to speak with an attorney after any incident in which you were hurt.
+Consulting with an attorney after any incident can assist in identifying potentially liable parties and help you establish negligence.

-Contact A California Pedestrian Accident Attorney Today
+Reach Out To A California Pedestrian Accident Attorney

 ABOUT THE AUTHOR